department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 #### 37. When will a vaccine be out?

-An announcement was made by the NIH (National Institute of Health) on March 16, 2020, about an investigational vaccine.
+An announcement was made by the NIH (National Institutes of Health) on March 16, 2020, about an investigational vaccine.
 The first dose was given that day.

 We don't know how long it will take to develop a safe, effective vaccine.
 At this time, it's very difficult to predict the specific time a vaccine will be available.